-Use this free printable clothing inventory form to remember what clothes you've got in storage for next season, or outgrown kids' clothing.
+Use this free printable clothing inventory form (scroll down for it) to remember what clothes you've got in storage for next season, or outgrown kids' clothing.

 This clothes inventory was designed with a couple of situations in mind, including the following:

 Often we store our clothing for the winter during the summer months, and vice-versa.
 You can easily forget what you've got stored, and perhaps buy something you already have, or fail to retrieve all the things you've already gotten.

 Using this form should help you avoid these problems.

 In addition, whether you're a thrift shopper who buys clothes in a sometimes too big size for later, when your child will grow into it, or you've got outgrown clothes that a younger child can wear later, you've got to keep them stored and organized so you use what you've got when its needed.

 Again, this form can help you remember what you've got versus what you need, so you use the clothing you've accumulated when your child is the right size for it.